 Types of Self-Directed IRA LLC Investments

-For example, if you purchased a piece of property with your Self-Directed IRA for $75,000 and later sold the property for $150,000, the $75,000 of gain would generally be tax-free.
-Whereas, if you purchased the property using personal funds (non-retirement funds), the gain would be subject to federal income taxes and in most cases state income tax.
+For example, if you purchase a piece of property with your Self-Directed IRA for $75,000 and later sell the property for $150,000, the $75,000 of gain would generally be tax-free.
+Whereas, if you purchase the property using personal funds (non-retirement funds), the gain is then subject to federal income taxes and in most cases state income tax.

 The IRS permits the purchase of tax liens and tax deeds with a Self-Directed IRA LLC.
-By using a Self-Directed IRA LLC to purchase tax-liens or tax deeds, your profits are tax-deferred back into your retirement account until a distribution is taken (Traditional IRA distributions are not required until the IRA owner turns 70 1/2).
-In the case of a Self-Directed Roth IRA LLC, all income and gains received would be tax-free.
+By using a Self-Directed IRA LLC to purchase tax-liens or tax deeds, your profits are tax-deferred back into your retirement account until a distribution.
+There are no requirements for Traditional IRA distributions until the IRA owner turns 70 1/2.
+In the case of a Self-Directed Roth IRA LLC, all income and gains the individual receives will be tax-free.

 More importantly, with a Self-Directed IRA LLC, you, as the manager of the IRA LLC, will have “checkbook control” over your IRA funds allowing you to make purchases on the spot without custodian consent.
 In other words, purchasing a tax-lien or tax deed is as easy as writing a check!

 Loans and Notes